srushtigajera11/project2/README.md

 # New Project
-this Project is for learning new things
+this Project is for learning new things.